Baby Corn & Peas Masala Curry

 Another fusion recipe from my kitchen is Baby Corn & Peas Masala Curry.
 I like baby corn and I love to try fusion cooking as I try to blend different cultures to create a unique recipe of my own effectively.
-I love crunchy vegetables and baby corn is crunchy and used mostly in stir-fried veggies.
+Crunchy vegetables are my favourite.
+And baby corn is crunchy and we usually use it in stir-fried veggies.
 Just 3-4 inches in size baby corn is available with its husk or shucked.
-Baby corn doesn’t have a strong taste of its own but it soaks up masala and spices well and the resultant taste is succulent and full of flavour.
+Baby corn doesn’t have a strong taste of its own but it soaks up masala and spices well and the resultant taste is succulent and full of flavor.

 Recipe for Baby Corn & Peas Masala Curry